EspressoLogicCafe/Examples/MigrationService/README.md

 ```

 ## Authprovider Code Changes
-In 5.0, if you have written a custom JavaScript authprovider, the JavaScript code is now included with the authprovider itself.
+In 5.0, if you have written a custom JavaScript authentication provider, the JavaScript code is now included with the authprovider itself.
-In prior versions, each API (i.e. project) would hold a library entry that was used by that project.
+In Live API Creator 4.x and earlier, the API holds a library entry that the API uses.
 To manually
-migrate the code, you can cut and paste the code from a single API library and paste it into the TeamSpace Javascript authprovider.
+migrate the code, you can cut and paste the code from a single API library and paste it into the TeamSpace Javascript authentication provider.
-You can use the commands below to find the specific library (list) ident to export the code and import into the authprovider.
+You can use the commands below to find the specific library (list) ident to export the code and import into the authentication provider.
 ```
 macos/lacadmin api use --url_name demo
 macos/lacadmin libraries list